 Ongoing Projects

-My recent projects consist of five parts:
+My recent projects consist of these parts:

 Artificial Intelligence Project: Investigating AI ethics, governance, and alignment to address regulatory, philosophical, and constitutional challenges.